White Wine Crock Pot Clam Chowder Recipe

 Soups and Stews To Check out

-Whether you use a dutch oven or a slower cooker to make soups!
-Using leftover smoked meat adds amazing flavor to your soup or chowder!
+Whether you use a Dutch oven or a slower cooker to make soups!
+Using leftover smoked meat adds fantastic flavor to your soup or chowder!
+Checkout my collection of Dutch Oven Recipes -> here!

 - Crockpot Crawfish Chowder